IsaiahHarrison2/VM-Creation/README.md

 <img width="1632" alt="72DE23BE-0D0E-4314-93BF-7A31DC2AF8AD" src="https://github.com/user-attachments/assets/7abc61c8-5fad-406e-8ab6-1aa68f10581d" />
 </p>
 <p>
 First, you want to login into portal.azure.com an locate/and or search for the resource group.
 Press Create, make a resource group name.
 Make sure when doing this you put everything in the same region.
-(Ex.
-West Us 1).
+(West US 2) Press review + create and create.
 </p
 <br />

 <p>
 <img width="1632" alt="A25FE2C8-2BAF-4B63-A3AA-F8882D475520" src="https://github.com/user-attachments/assets/19a29e86-6922-4e5e-8b82-8fa09cbd29ba" />
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Once yoiu have completed the process of creating a resource Group, you should then proceed towards creating a Virtual Machine. (search or locate Virtual Machines tab) While using VM, find your resource group name, then create a VM name, "MAKE SURE REGIONS ARE THE SAME', pick an image (Windows Server, Windows 10, Ubuntu, Red Hat) Create a Username and Password for your VM.
+Go through an make sure everything else is good as far as networking, disk or tags or looking good and gthen create.
 </p>
 <br />